ewolff/microservice-istio/HOW-TO-RUN.md

    Development Kit).
 A JRE (Java Runtime Environment) is not sufficient.
 After the installation you should be able to execute `java` and `javac` on the command line.
+   You need at least Java 10.
+In the Google Cloud Shell, use `sudo update-java-alternatives -s java-1.11.0-openjdk-amd64 && export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64` to select Java 11.

 * The example run in Docker Containers.
 You need to install Docker Community Edition, see https://www.docker.com/community-edition/